ldenisey/openscad-projects/door-stopper-lock/README.rst

 Customisation on the diameter of the stopper, door thickness and optional extra space between the bumper and the closed door.

-Opened lock without spacer :
+Open lock without spacer :

 .. figure:: .images/open.png